igorbonadio/haskell-problems/README.md

 # Haskell Problems

-It's a repository of programming problems and their solutions in Haskell.
+It's a repository of programming problems and my solutions in Haskell.

 ## H-99: Ninety-Nine Haskell Problems